-Also, for the majority of quarters and products, the current contract price, although much lower than prior to the Government's intervention announcement, still remains slightly above the trade weighted average.
-This means that unless there is a further decline in daily contract prices between the Draft and Final Determination, and daily contract prices remain at their current levels, then the trade weighted average contract price for the Final Determination is unlikely to decline much below that of this Draft Determination
+As noted in our report for the Draft Determination, for the majority of quarters, the current contract price, although much lower than prior to the Government's intervention announcement, still remains slightly above the trade weighted average for the Draft Determination.
+This means that since there has been no further decline in daily contract prices between the Draft and Final Determination, the trade weighted average contract price for the Final Determination has not declined relative to that of the Draft Determination.